How to Handle Null Checking for Barcode Operations in C#

 $vbLabelText $csharpLabel

-IronBarcode's writing API performs its own internal validation — it checks checksums, verifies length constraints, and rejects invalid characters for the selected encoding.
-These checks throw System.Exception with descriptive messages.
-The guard clauses above catch problems before they reach the library, which gives us control over error messaging and flow.
+The writing API does its own internal validation too: it checks checksums, verifies length constraints, and rejects invalid characters for the selected encoding.
+The guard clauses above catch problems earlier, giving the caller control over the error message and the recovery path.
 For a complete list of supported encodings and their constraints, see the barcode creation how-to and the create barcode from data guide.

 How to Validate Results Before Downstream Processing?

-When barcode data feeds into another system — a database write, an API call, a label printer — we need a validation gate that checks result count, individual value integrity, and barcode type before the handoff.
-This consolidates the null-checking logic into a single reusable method.
+When barcode data feeds into another system (a database write, an API call, a label printer), it helps to consolidate the result count, value integrity, and type checks into a single reusable method before passing the data on:

 using IronBarCode;